 Significant medical bills are not uncommon and can place a financial strain on the victim.
-With the assistance of a lawyer, many of these victims will be able to recover compensation for these medical bills, as well as for physical and emotional anguish.
+With the assistance of a lawyer, however, many dog bite victims will be able to recover compensation for their medical bills, lost wages, and physical and emotional anguish.

 In some situations, liability is not as straightforward as one might imagine.
-For example, when a renter owns a pit bull, but does not have insurance for it, the building administrator may be partially responsible for the situation.
+For example, when a renter owns a pit bull but does not have insurance for it, the building administrator may be partially responsible for the situation.
 It is a circumstance related to premises liability, in which the building owner was aware of a potentially hazardous situation and did not do enough to put a stop to it.

 At The Attkisson Law Firm, LLC, we don't believe accident victims should have to bear the financial burden after an animal or dog attack.
 If a property owner was negligent, then compensation can and should be sought in the name of justice.